Why Do I Feel Guilty After Sex? My Christian Upbringing, That’s Why

 It is only now, in my adult life, that I am beginning to be able to process and dismiss these feelings in a healthy way.
 I am working through the warped ideas of female purity that have always been present at the back of my mind and am enjoying a fulfilling sex life not marred by notions of “chastity” and “sin.”

-A woman’s worth has nothing to do with her sexual history.
+A woman’s worth has nothing to do with her sexual history or having sex as a Christian.
 To be a “good woman” does not mean to be a virgin until marriage, or to solely embody purity and obedience.
 Outdated as they seem, I learned the hard way that many patriarchal ideas about female sexual desire have terrifying sticking power.
 The sooner that we free ourselves from these archaic models of judging both ourselves and others, the sooner we will be one step closer to achieving real equality in body and mind.